-Ewa Iżykowska won several prizes at the international vocal competitions, such as Belvedere Competition in Vienna, Austria, Mozart Competition in Alessandria, Italy, Vocal Competition in Rome, Italy, Szymanowski Competition in Warsaw, Poland.
-Ewa Iżykowska started her professional career at the Opera House in Poznań in 1981 where she created Fiordiligi in “Cosi fan tutte”, Violetta in “La Traviata”, Micaela in “Carmen”, Liu in “Turandot” and many others.
-In 1986 Ewa Iżykowska made her debut at the Chamber Opera House in Vienna, Austria, where she sang Nedda in “I Pagliacci” and Countess in “Le nozze di Figaro”.
+Ewa won several prizes at the international vocal competitions, including the Belvedere Competition in Vienna; the Mozart Competition in Alessandria, Italy; the Vocal Competition in Rome; and the Szymanowski Competition in Warsaw.
+Ewa started her professional career at the Opera House in Poznań in 1981 where she sang Fiordiligi in Cosi fan tutte, Violetta in La traviata, Micaela in Carmen, Liu in Turandot among many others.
+In 1986 Ewa a made her debut at the Chamber Opera House in Vienna, where she sang Nedda in I Pagliacci and Countess in Le nozze di Figaro.

-In 1987-1991 she was soloist at the Opera House in Luzerne, Switzerland, where amopng others she sang Poppea in “L’incoronazione di Poppea”, Countess in “Le nozze di Figaro”, Tatyana in “Eugen Onegin”, Violetta in “La Traviata”, Adriana in “Adriana Lecouvreur” together with tenor Ramon Vargas, and Marcello Viotti conducting.
+In 1987-1991 she was soloist at the Opera House in Luzerne, Switzerland, where she sang Poppea in L’incoronazione di Poppea, Countess in Le nozze di Figaro Tatyana in Eugen Onegin, Violetta in La traviata, Adriana in Adriana Lecouvreur together with tenor Ramon Vargas and conductor Marcello Viotti.

-Recently she appeared also in many European theatres singing many charachters in Penderecki’s “Die Schwarze Maske”, “The Devil from Loudaine”, (both broadcasted internationally) “Paradise Lost”, Strauss’ “Salome”, “Rosenkavalier” (Marschalin), Puccini’s “Tosca”, and Giordano’s Fedora.
+Recently she has appeared in many European theatres singing many charachters in Penderecki’s Die Schwarze Maske, The Devil from Loudaine (both broadcasted internationally), Paradise Lost, Strauss’ Salome, Rosenkavalier (Marschalin), Puccini’s Tosca, and Giordano’s Fedora.

-Since 2000 she begun to share her experience with young students atUniversity in Olsztyn, Poland., Polish Academy of Siences in Warsaw, and she become a v-ce director of Keimyung F. Chopin Academy of Music in South Korea.
+Since 2000 she has shared her experience with young students at the University in Olsztyn, Poland, and the Polish Academy of Siences in Warsaw.
+She also became a vice director of the Keimyung F. Chopin Academy of Music in South Korea.

-Since 2004, she is asked to participate in many international opera workshops, seminars, courses and festivals, like, Schlern Musik Festival in Italy, Masterclass at the Texas Christian University, Masterclass at the Catholic Universtity in Daegu, S.Korea, From Chopin to Gorecki Festival at the F. Chopin Academy of Music in Warsaw, Cleark Musik Festival, USA, Masterclasses, in Santa Cecilia, Rome, and Conservatorio in Padova.
-Recently she is professor at the Chopin Gorecki Festival at the Frederic Chopin University of Music in Warsaw, Poland.
-Ewa Iżykowska, was 4 year vice-rektor of F. Chopin University of Musik.
+Since 2004, she has been invited to participate in many international opera workshops, seminars, courses and festivals, including the Schlern Musik Festival in Italy; Masterclasses at the Texas Christian University; Masterclasses at the Catholic Universtity in Daegu, S.Korea; the From Chopin to Gorecki Festival at the F. Chopin Academy of Music in Warsaw; Masterclasses in Santa Cecilia, Rome; and the Conservatorio in Padova.
+Currently she is a professor at the Chopin Gorecki Festival at the Frederic Chopin University of Music in Warsaw and was 4-year vice-rektor of F. Chopin University of Musik.